 - garbanzo beans

 Your doctor may suggest that you supplement your diet with vitamin C and zinc.
-These two substances can help boost your immune system and ward off viruses and infections.
+These two substances may help maintain your

-- eating foods such as fish, mushrooms, and dairy products
+- eating oily fish, mushrooms, dairy products, and fortified foods

-- receiving 5 to 30 minutes of sun exposure during peak daylight hours
+- receiving 5–30 minutes of sun exposure during peak daylight hours

 - taking a supplement

-Several other non-herbal supplements and substances may also aid in healing, including fighting infection and rebuilding tissue.
-These include:
+Other non-herbal supplements and substances may aid in healing, including fighting infection and rebuilding tissue.

 - coenzyme Q10